mrkipling/orbital-comics-releases/README.md

     0 4 * * 3 python /path/to/orbital.py

 In this example 0 = 0 minutes, 4 = the 4th hour (i.e. 04:00am), the asterisks skip the next two settings, and 3 = day of week (Wednesday).
 The rest is the command that we are running (the script).
-The above info should allow you to modify the crontab setting to suit your requirements (change 4 to 10 if you want the email send at 10am, for example).
+The above info should allow you to modify the crontab setting to suit your requirements (change 4 to 10 if you want the email to be sent at 10am, for example).

 ## Please note...